Clemapfel/mousetrap/docs/01_installation.md

 ## Uninstallation

-If you would like to remove mousetrap from your machine, you can follow the following steps:
+If we would like to remove mousetrap from our machine, we only need to delete the following:

-+ Delete `libmousetrap.so`, usually installed to `/usr/local/lib` or `/user/local/lib64`
++ `libmousetrap.so`, usually installed to `/usr/local/lib` or `/user/local/lib64`
-+ Delete folder `mousetrap` and all its contents, usually installed to `/usr/local/include`
++ folder `mousetrap` and all its contents, usually installed to `/usr/local/include`
-+ Delete file `mousetrap.hpp`, also usually in `/usr/local/include`
++ file `mousetrap.hpp`, also usually in `/usr/local/include`

-If the above paths do not contain the mentioned files, consider manually searching for them, for example by using the `locate` command on Linux / MacOS.
+If the above paths do not contain the mentioned files, we can manually search for them, for example by using the `locate` command on Linux / macOS.
+Mousetrap does not install any files other than the ones mentioned here.